Livewired (2020)

 And there was the case of a radio personality suffering a mental breakdown during his 201-hour “wakeathon”, in which he broadcasted, without sleep, for a week straight.
 Why did he start hallucinating and dissociating?
 Was it just the drugs he took to stay awake, or could it have been the absence of dreams, which would have helped keep his psyche in balance?
 Dr. Dement’s faith in Freud’s theory finally faltered after accompanying a high school senior’s record-breaking sleepless marathon of eleven days and witnessing nothing much worse than acute fatigue and acute crankiness.

 Some scientists have claimed the opposite to Freud’s theory – that dreams not only do nothing but mean nothing.
 They are a random side-effect of the brain function that produces them, a periodic electric signal that occurs right before and during REM sleep.
 Our eyes move rapidly and we experience absurd scenarios because electricity is coursing through our neural network like water splashing over rocks.
-But, as Dement points out, even if the ripples of electricity start out with no intended destination, their traversal is influenced by pathways carved out by our thoughts and behaviors.
+But, as Dement points out, even if the ripples of electricity begin without a charted course, their traversal is influenced by pathways carved out by our thoughts and behaviors.
 In the same way that water trickling down the face of a rock follows paths determined by the rock’s shape and texture, our dreams depend on the paths our neurons allow electrical signals to traverse.
 The meaning of a dream comes from our neural connections, which we wired and rewired continuously throughout our life.

 But this idea, stirring as it is, might be no more accurate than Freud’s.
 In his book